SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Security/Advanced_security_configuration/Security_NATS.md

       ```

 ## Enabling DataMiner to NATS node TLS commmunication
 > [!IMPORTANT]
+> TLS encryption over NATS is exclusively accessible starting from DataMiner 10.4.3 CU0 onwards when employing CA-Signed Certificates (Certificate Authority-Signed Certificates).
+It's crucial to be aware that the utilization of Self-Signed Certificates may result in DataMiner startup failures.

+1. Install the certificate in the Windows Trusted Root Certification Authorities Certificate Store.

+> [!IMPORTANT]
 > Administrator privileges are required to perform this action.
-1. Install the certificate in the Windows Trusted Root Certification Authorities Certificate Store.

-   2. Double-click on the certificate file.
+1. Double-click on the certificate file.
 This action will open the Certificate dialog.
-   2. Click on the "Install Certificate..." button.
+1. Click on the "Install Certificate..." button.
-   2. Choose to store the certificate in the "Local Machine", which requires administrative privileges.
+1. Choose to store the certificate in the "Local Machine", which requires administrative privileges.
-   2. Select "Place all certificates in the following store."
+1. Select "Place all certificates in the following store."
-   2. Click "Browse" and choose "Trusted Root Certification Authorities."
+1. Click "Browse" and choose "Trusted Root Certification Authorities."

 1. Update the **nats-server.config** file to incorporate the TLS section.